 We know that a lot of you prefer tampons with applicators.
 Always have, always wills.
 That’s why our reusable applicator is designed to give you all the benefits of an applicator with none of the downsides.

 The more you use your DAME applicator, the more sustainable it becomes.
 We always track what products our applicator is replacing, how many of you are using them, and how frequently.
-That’s how we know that to date (June 2022), they’ve saved 18 million disposable plastic applicators ending up as waste.
+That’s how we know that to date (July 2023), they’ve saved over 20 million disposable plastic applicators ending up as waste.

 Did you know a regular period pad is made up of about 90% plastic.